tobiasholler/whoami-backend/README.md

 ```

 ## API-Docs
 **This API-Docs is not right yet.
-Please check the PHP software tests for examples.**
+Please check the PHP unit tests for examples.**

 ### New Game